Search This Blog

 Sunday, March 3, 2024

-On Faithfulness
+On faithfulness

 This week we read "King of the Golden Hall," in which Gandalf and the Hunters go to Edoras and find Theoden... not doing well.
 It's a chapter rich with passages worth analyzing, so much that I've tagged a few for the future, just to make sure I get to them eventually.